Urich's tyrannulet: Feeding

 The diet and foraging behavior of Urich's tyrannulet have not been studied.
 It has been observed foraging about 7 or 8 m up in a tree, gleaning insects while moving among the branches.

 Breeding

 Nothing is known about the breeding biology of Urich's tyrannulet.

 Vocalization

 As of late 2024 xeno-canto had no recordings of Urich's tyrannulet vocalizations.
 The recordings made by the 2021 expedition members are deposited in the Cornell Lab of Ornithology's Macaulay Library.

 Status

 The IUCN has assessed Urich's tyrannulet as Endangered.
-It has a very small range and its estimated population of between 600 and 1700 mature individuals is believed to be decreasing.
+It has a very small range and as of 2025, its estimated population of between 250 and 2,500 mature individuals is believed to be decreasing.
 A very high percentage of the forest within its range has been cleared for crops (coffee, mango, banana, and citrus) and pasture.
 Even protection in Cueva del Guácharo National Park is only nominal as parts of it have been cleared and burned for coffee plantations.
-"Much fieldwork is required in order to confirm this little-known species' presence on the Paria Peninsula, to determine precise ecological requirements and to set up effective programmes for its conservation."